Popish Plot: Development of English anti-Catholicism

 Mary was succeeded by her Protestant half-sister, Elizabeth I (1558–1603), who again broke away from Rome and suppressed Catholicism.
-Elizabeth and later Protestant monarchs hanged and mutilated hundreds of Catholic priests and laymen.
+Elizabeth and later Protestant monarchs caused to be hanged and mutilated hundreds of Catholic priests and laymen.
 This, and her dubious legitimacy – she was the daughter of Henry VIII and Anne Boleyn – led to Catholic powers not recognising her as queen and favouring her next relative, the Catholic Mary, Queen of Scots.
-Elizabeth's reign saw Catholic rebellions like the Rising of the North (1569) as well as plots like the Ridolfi Plot (1571) or the Babington Plot (1586), both intending to kill Elizabeth and replace her with Mary with the help of a Spanish invasion.
-Three popes' interventions, in a papal bull with its subsequent suspension and reimposition, gave grounds to suspect English Catholics' loyalty.
+Elizabeth's reign saw Catholic rebellions like the Rising of the North (1569) as well as intrigues like the Ridolfi Plot (1571) and the Babington Plot (1586), both intending to kill Elizabeth and replace her with Mary under a Spanish invasion.
+Three popes issued bulls judging Elizabeth, giving grounds to suspect English Catholics' loyalty.
 Following the Babington Plot, Mary was beheaded in 1587.
 This – and Elizabeth's support of the Dutch Revolt in the Spanish Netherlands – triggered Philip II of Spain's attempted invasion with the Spanish Armada (1588).
-This reinforced the impression that Catholicism was a foreign element, while the Armada's failure, largely due to unfavourable weather, convinced many Englishmen that God was supportive of Protestantism.
+This reinforced English resentment of Catholics, while the Armada's failure convinced many Englishmen that God was on the Protestant side.

-Anti-Catholic sentiment reached new heights in 1605 after the Gunpowder Plot was discovered.
-Catholic plotters attempted to topple the Protestant regime of King James I by blowing up both King and parliament during the state opening of parliament.
-However, Guy Fawkes, who was in charge of the explosives, was discovered the night before and the attempt thwarted.
-The magnitude of the plot – had it succeeded most leading government figures would have been killed in one stroke – convinced many Englishmen that Catholics were devious conspirators who would stop at nothing to have their way, thus making allegations about Catholic plots more believable.
+Anti-Catholic sentiment reached new heights in 1605 after the failed Gunpowder Plot.
+Catholic conspirators attempted to topple the Protestant reign of King James I by exploding a bomb during the King's opening of parliament.
+The plot was thwarted when Guy Fawkes, who was in charge of the explosives, was discovered the night before.
+The magnitude of the plot, meant to kill the leading government figures in one stroke, convinced many Englishmen that Catholics were murderous conspirators who would stop at nothing to have their way, laying the groundwork for future allegations.

 Anti-Catholicism in the 17th century

 Anti-Catholic sentiment was a constant factor in how England perceived the events of the following decades: the Thirty Years War (1618–1648) was seen as an attempt by the Catholic Habsburgs to exterminate German Protestantism.
 Under the early Stuart Kings, fears of Catholic conspiracies were rampant and the policies of Charles I – especially his church policies, which had a decidedly high church bent – were seen as pro-Catholic and likely induced by a Catholic conspiracy headed by Charles' Catholic queen, Henrietta Maria of France.
-This, together with accounts of Catholic atrocities in Ireland in 1641, triggered the English Civil War (1642–1649), which led to the abolition of the monarchy and a decade of Puritan rule, which espoused religious tolerance for most forms of Protestantism but not for Catholicism.
-The restoration of the monarchy in 1660 under King Charles II brought with it a reaction against all religious dissenters, i.e. all outside the established Church of England.
-As a result, Catholics felt popular hostility and legal discrimination.
+This, together with accounts of Catholic atrocities in Ireland in 1641, helped trigger the English Civil War (1642–1649), which led to the abolition of the monarchy and a decade of Puritan rule tolerating most forms of Protestantism, but not Catholicism.
+The restoration of the monarchy in 1660 under King Charles II brought a reaction against all religious dissenters outside the established Church of England.
+Catholics still suffered under popular hostility and legal discrimination.